-In this episode, I share my journey and transition from healthcare to public health and the lessons that I learned along the way.
-My background is in medical laboratory technology, specifically microbiology.
-People often ask me about how I transitioned into the field of public health, and how I became and epidemiologist.
-In sharing my story, I also prepare you for what will follow in the next few episodes.
+In this episode, Dr.Huntley shares her career journey and transition from healthcare to public health and the lessons that she learned along the way.
+Her background is in medical laboratory technology, specifically microbiology.
+People often ask Huntley about how she transitioned into the field of public health, and how she became an epidemiologist.
+In sharing her story, she also prepares you for what will follow in the next few episodes.
 This and the next few episodes are part of a series of trainings that many students and recent graduates will hopefully find very helpful.
-I encourage you to listen to this episode in full, and tune in for the full series.
+Dr. Huntley encourages you to listen to this episode in full and tune in for the full series.

 In this episode: